corbosman/advent2020/README.md

 12a.
 More arrays.
 I keep the heading in degrees, seemed easiest to me. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent12a.php)

 12b.
 Similar to 12a, not that hard.
-Just have to know the way to rotate x,y coordinates around a central point. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent12b.php)
+Just have to know the way to rotate x,y coordinates around a central point.
+I also changed 270 to 90 so the rotation is easier. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent12b.php)